 At Holden QiGong, one of our primary goals is to empower individuals with the tools and resources they need to face all of the challenges that life has in store.
 It turns out, that the practices that are most effective today are the same ones that our ancestors used to harmonize with the elements and connect to our source of internal power.

 One of the foundational trainings that Lee teaches is called the Five Elements.

 The Five Elements teaches us about the five elemental energies that comprise who we are.
 They influence our emotions, our thoughts, and our physical health.
 By learning the Five Elements practices, students can embark on their own Qi Gong journey of self-discovery and personal nourishment.

-Together, these two immersion programs span two weeks and will be taking place in Santa Cruz, California from August 19th through August 30th, 2019.
+This program is pre-recorded so students can practice from the comfort of their own homes.
 It’s a beautiful thing to bring ancient wisdom into our modern lives to connect to the energies that have forever been within us.
-Click on the banner below to learn more about the Five Elements, or the sidebar on the right to learn about the Three Treasures.
+Click on the banner below to learn more about the Five Elements today.

 By Ian Drogin